 “Interfaces” means, collectively, the Interfaces described in Exhibits A through G.

-"Interface Completion Date” means the date that the parties agree that all of the Interfaces have been completed, tested, and ready for operations to be conducted in accordance with the terms and conditions of this Agreement.
+"Interface Completion Date” means the date that the parties agree that all of the Interfaces for the Initial Designated Platforms have been completed, tested, and ready for operations to be conducted in accordance with the terms and conditions of this Agreement.

 "Investment Agreements” means [insert description of agreements pursuant to which Enron acquires equity in the Sponsor].

-“Participant” means a customer or user of, participant in, or any other Person that attempts to transact on, the Sponsor .
+“Participant” means a customer or user of, participant in, or any other Person that attempts to transact on, Designated Platform.

+"Participant Dispute" means a dispute regarding (i) whether or not a transaction was entered into between Enron and a Participant through a Designated Platform, or (ii) the terms upon which a transaction was entered into between Enron and such Participant through a Designated Platform, in either case that results from a default by a Sponsor of any provision of this Agreement.

 "Person" means any individual, corporation, company, voluntary association, partnership, joint venture, limited liability company, trust, estate, unincorporated organization or government or any agency, instrumentality or political subdivision thereof, or any other form of entity.
-“Proposed Transaction” means an offer by a Participant to enter into a transaction with Enron through the Sponsor Platform for the purchase of Specified Product from Enron, or sale of Specified Product to Enron, in either case at a price posted by Enron on the Sponsor Platform.
+“Proposed Transaction” means an offer by a Participant to enter into a transaction with Enron through the Designated Platform for the purchase of Specified Product from Enron, or sale of Specified Product to Enron, in either case at a price posted by Enron on the Designated Platform.

-"Regulatory Event" means any event in which Sponsor, the Sponsor Platform, or their respective business activities becomes subject to regulation under the Commodities Exchange Act, as amended, becomes subject to regulation by the Commodities Futures Trading Commission, or becomes subject to any legal or regulatory proceeding, investigation, action, or review that can reasonably be expected to have a material adverse effect on the Sponsor, the Sponsor Platform, or their ability to conduct their respective businesses.
+"Regulatory Event" means (i) any event in which a Sponsor, a Designated Platform, or their respective businesses becomes subject to regulation under the Commodities Exchange Act, as amended, becomes subject to regulation by the Commodities Futures Trading Commission, or becomes subject to any legal or regulatory proceeding, investigation, action, or review, and in any case such event could reasonably be expected to have a Sponsor Material Adverse Effect; or (ii) any event as a result of which, by virtue of this Agreement or the parties' performance of their obligations hereunder, Enron, its Affiliates, the Enron Platform, or their respective businesses (A) becomes subject to regulation under the Commodities Exchange Act, as amended, (B) becomes subject to regulation by the Commodities Futures Trading Commission, or (C) becomes subject to any regulatory proceeding, investigation, action, inquiry or review that in any case could reasonably be expected to have an Enron Material Adverse Effect.

-"Representatives” means any party's directors, officers, employees, agents, representatives, and Affiliates.
+"Representatives” means any party's members, managers, directors, officers, employees, agents, representatives, and Affiliates, and their respective members, managers, directors, officers, employees and agents.

-“Specified Products” means the commodities and derivative products set forth on Schedule A hereto, as it may be amended from time to time pursuant to Section 3.Agreement.
+“Specified Products” means the commodities and derivative products set forth on Schedule A hereto, as it may be amended from time to time pursuant to Section 3.

-“Sponsor Price Interface” means the Interface described in Exhibit C.
+“Sponsor” shall mean any Person that owns or operates a Designated Platform.

+"Sponsor Material Adverse Effect" means a material adverse effect on (i) the financial position or results of operation of Sponsor or a Designated Platform; (ii) the commercial or operational integrity or security of a Designated Platform or Sponsor's data, systems and software; (iii) the ability of Sponsor or a Designated Platform to conduct their respective businesses substantially in the manner contemplated by this Agreement.
+"Sponsor Price Interface” means the Interface described in Exhibit C.

 “Sponsor Transaction Interface” means the Interface described in Exhibit D.